King William’s College was established in 1833.

 In the first week students will attend English lessons in the mornings, followed by activities in the afternoon.
 In the second and third week the students will be integrated into regular subject lessons with our current students, according to their age and ability.
 Our Boarding Summer Term Experience is suitable for students who are preparing for IGCSEs, A levels or the IB Diploma, are thinking of entering a British boarding school, or looking for an interesting and rewarding holiday, whilst improving their English.
 Places are limited.

-The year group of 46 students achieved an average of 34.1 points.
-To put that into context it is similar to an offer from a university such as Edinburgh.
+The year group of 46 students achieved an average of 33 points.
 Seven students achieved 40 or more points out of a maximum of 45, putting them in the top 5% of students worldwide.

 An education begins in the classroom, but does not end there.
 There is another dimension to a rounded education: the opportunities outside the classroom.
 Learning how to lead, how to contribute and how to build and we offer a vast array of opportunity to try new challenges to enrich the academic experience of all our students.